Make your own native american outfit using these authentic patterns from Missouri River.

 The pack includes paper pattern templates and instructions

-Soft Pig suede - Camel, Navy (this leather is finer than buckskin and will give a lighter comfortable feel) or heavier calf suede (available on request)
+Soft Pig suede - Coffee, Camel, Navy (this leather is finer than buckskin and will give a lighter comfortable feel) or heavier calf suede (available on request)

 Can be machine stitched - use Leather Machine Needles

 See our selection of beads for your beadwork detail - click here

 About Your Breechclout & Leggings Pattern